 The contribution requirement for active employees is governed by Section 51.1-145 of the Code, as amended, but may be impacted as a result of funding provided to school divisions by the Virginia General Assembly.
 Employees are required to contribute 5.0 percent of their compensation toward their retirement.
-Each school division's contractually required contribution rate for the year ended June 30, 2020 was 15.68 percent of covered employee compensation.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2018.
-The actuarial rate for the Teacher Retirement Plan was 15.68 percent.
-The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employee during the year, with an additional amount to finance any unfunded accrued liability.
-Based on the provisions of Section 51.1-145 of the Code, as amended, the contributions were funded at 100.00 percent of the actuarial rate for the year ended June 30, 2020.
-Employer contributions to the pension plan were \$255,030,396 and \$242,912,277 for the years ended June 30, 2020 and June 30, 2019, respectively.
+Each school division's contractually required contribution rate for the year ended June 30, 2021 was 16.62 percent of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
+The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Employer contributions to the pension plan were \$270,303,058 and \$255,030,396 for the years ended June 30, 2021 and June 30, 2020, respectively.